Review the frequently asked questions below, or submit your own question for our senior home care experts.

 During their Alzheimer’s Disease and Dementia training, the care providers receive an overview of Alzheimer’s Disease and dementia, and are able explain Alzheimer's disease and dementia, recognize the most common symptoms and treatment, and discuss methods to provide meaningful interaction for quality of life.
 Upon completion of the training, the care providers are dementia certified and qualified to assist clients with Alzheimer's or dementia.

--Answered by Jim Mark, Chief Operating Officer, American In-Home Care
+-Answered by Jim Mark, Chief Operating Officer, American In-Home Care, LLC

-American In-Home Care is bonded and insured and in addition many care providers carry their own Professional Liability Insurance as well as having up to date credentials and qualifications.
+Whitsyms In-Home Care, part of American In-Home Care, LLC is bonded and insured and in addition many care providers carry their own Professional Liability Insurance as well as having up to date credentials and qualifications.
 We accept assignment of benefits for many Long Term Care policies and accept payment from Workmen’s comp administrators but we are not Medicare certified and are not eligible for reimbursement for Medicare services.

 For additional information, or to schedule a free in-home consultation to assess your in-home care needs, contact a Client Care Liaison today.